mindspore-ai/docs/docs/mindspore/faq/source_en/usage_migrate_3rd.md

 <font size=3>**Q: How do I migrate scripts or models of other frameworks to MindSpore?**</font>

-A: For details about script or model migration, please visit the [MindSpore official website](https://www.mindspore.cn/docs/migration_guide/en/master/migration_script.html).
+A: For details about script or model migration, please visit the [Migration Script](https://www.mindspore.cn/docs/migration_guide/en/master/migration_script.html) in MindSpore official website.

 <br/>

 <font size=3>**Q: MindConverter converts TensorFlow script error prompt`terminate called after throwing an instance of 'std::system_error', what(): Resource temporarily unavailable, Aborted (core dumped)`**</font>

 A: This problem is caused by TensorFlow.
 During script conversion, you need to load the TensorFlow model file through the TensorFlow library.
 At this time, TensorFlow will apply for relevant resources for initialization.
 If the resource application fails (maybe because the number of system processes exceeds the maximum number of Linux processes), the TensorFlow C/C++ layer will appear Core Dumped problem.
 For more information, please refer to the official ISSUE of TensorFlow.
-The following ISSUE is for reference only: [TF ISSUE 14885](https://github.com/tensorflow/tensorflow/issues/14885), [TF ISSUE 37449](https://github.com/tensorflow/tensorflow/issues/37449)
+The following ISSUE is for reference only: [TF ISSUE 14885](https://github.com/tensorflow/tensorflow/issues/14885), [TF ISSUE 37449](https://github.com/tensorflow/tensorflow/issues/37449).

 <br/>

 <font size=3>**Q: Can MindConverter run on ARM platform?**</font>

-A: MindConverter supports both x86 and ARM platform.
+A: MindConverter supports both x86 and ARM platforms.
 Please ensure all required dependencies and environments have been installed in the ARM platform.

 <br/>

-<font size=3>**Q: Why does the conversion process take a lot of time (more than 10 minutes), but the model is not so large?**</font>
+<font size=3>**Q: Why does the conversion process take a lot of time (more than 10 minutes) by using MindConverter, but the model is not so large?**</font>

 A: When converting, MindConverter needs to use Protobuf to deserialize the model file.
 Please make sure that the Protobuf installed in Python environment is implemented by C++ backend.
 The validation method is as follows.
-If the output is "python", you need to install Python Protobuf implemented by C++ (download the Protobuf source code, enter the "python" subdirectory in the source code, and use `python setup.py install --cpp_implementation` to install).
-If the output is "cpp" and the conversion process still takes a long time, please add environment variable `export PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=cpp` before conversion.
+If the output is "python", you need to install Python Protobuf implemented by C++ (download the Protobuf source code, enter the "python" subdirectory in the source code, and use python setup.py install --cpp_implementation to install).
+If the output is cpp and the conversion process still takes a long time, please add environment variable `export PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=cpp` before conversion.

 ```python
 from google.protobuf.internal import api_implementation